 Data from the Australian Institute for Suicide Research and Prevention identified the prevalence of life events among people who died by suicide (2013-2015).
-Relationship separation was the most frequently recorded life event (32.5 per cent) among all ages and for both women and men.
-This was followed by financial problems (27.3 per cent), recent or pending unemployment (19.5 per cent).
+Relationship separation was the most frequently recorded life event (32.5%) among all ages and for both women and men.
+This was followed by financial problems (27.3%), recent or pending unemployment (19.5%).

-Suicide Prevention Australia Position Statement, Suicide and self-harm among Gay, Lesbian, Bisexual and Transgender communities 2009
+6 Suicide Prevention Australia Position Statement, Suicide and self-harm among Gay, Lesbian, Bisexual and Transgender communities 2009